skip to Main Content

 1. To Business Associates.
 We may contract with business associates to perform certain functions or activities on our behalf; for example, payment and health care operations.
 All of our business associates are obligated to protect the privacy of your information and are not allowed to use or disclose any information other than as specified in our contract.

 1. For Disaster Relief.
-We may disclose your name, city of residence, age, gender and general condition to a public or private disaster relief organization to assist disaster relief efforts, unless you object at the time.
+We may disclose your name, city of residence, age, gender, and general condition to a public or private disaster relief organization to assist disaster relief efforts, unless you object at the time.

 2. For Public Health Activities.
 Many functions performed or authorized by government agencies promote and protect the public’s health and may require us to disclose your PHI.
 For example, we have an obligation to report certain diseases or exposure to disease, injuries, conditions and vital events such as deaths.
 We may use and disclose your PHI as needed to comply with federal and state laws governing workplace safety.